 The Board of the Bureau comprises of five members (including the Director) which is appointed by the Minister of Transport, Tourism and Sport for a five year term.
-The current Board members are Dr. Declan Bedford (Chairman), Professor Denis Cusack (Director), and Professor Patricia Fitzpatrick.
-Two further Board members are due to be appointed very shortly.
+The current Board members are Dr. Declan Bedford (Chairman), Professor Denis Cusack (Director), and Professor Patricia Fitzpatrick, Ms. Joan O'Brien and Mr. Sean Quigley.

 The Director is responsible for managing the day to day business of the Bureau.

 The Bureau has made an arrangement with UCD for the use by the Bureau of its staff, premises and equipment for the majority of its functions.

-The Bureau had made an arrangement with the Eurofins for the use by the Bureau of its staff, premises and equipment for selected confirmatory analysis for drugs.
+The Director, Chief Analyst and Senior Administrative Officer for the Senior Management Team.

 All testing is carried in the Bureaus UCD facility and it is not planned that any other laboratory will be used for testing in the lifetime of this strategy.